Ahmed Mohamed Mohamoud: 1984–1990: Chairman of Somali National Movement (SNM)

 During the following years Mohamoud would become the SNM's longest-serving Chairman, in command throughout the most tumultuous, expansive, and decisive period of the liberation movement.
 In 1984, the SNM was in its infancy, having been established only two years earlier.
-The struggle was nebulous.
-This period was being steered through its most trying times.
-Its most momentous events occurred in October 1984 with the first major, simultaneous(Coincidental), and coordinated invasion of the SNM troops into the mountainous regions of Somaliland and its major expansion of SNM fronts in the southern and northwest regions of Awdal and the Northwest.
+Its most momentous events occurred in October 1984 with the first major, simultaneous, and coordinated invasion of the SNM troops into the mountainous regions of Somaliland, and its major expansion of SNM fronts in the southern and northwest regions of Awdal and the Northwest.

-With tensions rising, a 1986 accord negotiated in Jabuuti between the Siyad Barre regime of Somalia and Mengistu Haile Mariam of Ethiopia to end the support of the respective rebellions against their regimes had for all intent and purposes entailed the dismemberment the SNM.
-Having lost its Ethiopian sanctuary, as a consequence of this agreement, in May 1988, the SNM waged a historically daring invasion on Togdheer and Northwest regions of Somaliland.
-With this secretly and meticulously planned attack—a shocking surprise to both Siyad Barre and Mingeste Haile Miriam regimes – SNM fighters easily took Burao (Burco) and Hargeisa (Hargeysa) cities.
-Although the SNM was finally pushed out of the two cities, the lightning attack proved to be the deathblow of the Siyad Barre regime.
-The result being the peaceful transfer of power, in a spirit of unity, at the 1990 SNM Congress – a lasting peace that survives today.
+In 1986, an accord negotiated in Jabuuti between the Siyad Barre regime of Somalia and Mengistu Haile Mariam of Ethiopia to end the support of the respective rebellions against their regimes had entailed the effective dismemberment of the SNM.
+Having lost its Ethiopian sanctuary, as a consequence of this agreement, in May 1988, the SNM waged an invasion of the Togdheer and Northwest regions of Somaliland.
+With this secretly planned attack—a surprise to both Siyad Barre and Mingeste Haile Miriam regimes – SNM fighters easily took Burao (Burco) and Hargeisa (Hargeysa) cities.
+Although the SNM was eventually pushed out of the two cities, the surprise attack lead to the downfall of the Siyad Barre regime.
+The result was the peaceful transfer of power at the 1990 SNM Congress, which survives to the present day.